Eating Disorder Awareness: Key Facts, Signs, & Support

 Get Professional Support

 Looking for specialized eating disorder nutrition counseling?
 Our team of registered dietitians provides compassionate, evidence-based care virtually across Maine, Massachusetts, New Hampshire, Vermont, Connecticut, and in-person at our Gorham, Maine office.
-Contact us today to take the first step toward recovery.
+Reach out to take a step towards recovery and towards yourself.

-Written by Lauren Hebert, MS, RDN, LD, dietitian at CV Wellbeing
+Lauren Hebert, MS, RDN, LD, registered dietitian nutritionist at CV Wellbeing

 Previous